SurfChat/albumTool/Pods/ZLPhotoBrowser/README.md

 ### Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
-● 4.4.7
-  Add:
-    Enhancing the drawing tool with an eraser function.
-    Display the total size of selected photos when the full image button is selected.
-  Fix:
-    Fix a bug where the video's start time is incorrect when cropping the video.
 ● 4.4.6
   Add:
     Supports setting whether the serial number is displayed on the selection button or not.